 To ease the operation, it is possible to store configuration memories, called "profiles".
-These belong to four categories:
+These belong to three categories:

 - "Call profiles", including the parameters for calling a given destination: dial number(s), coding algorithm, etc. Such profile is similar to a phonebook entry, but in addition coding parameters can be stored as well.
 Recalling a profile directly configures the codec and/or sets an outgoing call with the parameters previously recorded by the user in the profile. - "Presets" which memorise the network access characteristics.
-Recalling a preset is a quick way to recover the configuration needed for connecting on a given line/network/site. - "SIP Profiles" which memorise the data for registering on a SIP server.
-Recalling such profile allows to quickly register the unit on a new server/account. - "Snapshots" which memorise all the settings for the audio interfaces and processing.
+Recalling a preset is a quick way to recover the configuration needed for connecting on a given line/network/site. - "Snapshots" which memorise all the settings for the audio interfaces and processing.